dmitrydnl/BitSkinsApi/docs/eng/market/sell_item.md

 ﻿# Selling item

-In order to sell a product from your Steam inventory on BitSkins, you need to call the function:
+In order to sell a item from your Steam inventory on BitSkins, you need to call the function:

 ```csharp
 BitSkinsApi.Market.Sale.SellItem(BitSkinsApi.Market.AppId.AppName app, List<string> itemIds, List<double> itemPrices);